LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

-   Searches the value of the string object for the specified string pattern, returning the position of where the pattern first begins in the string object value or zero if the pattern can not be found.
+   Searches the value of the string object for the specified string pattern, returning the position of where the pattern first begins in the string object value or zero if the pattern cannot be found.

    An optional ``-case`` parameter can be used to specify case-sensitive pattern matching.
 The ``-offset`` and ``-length`` parameters can be used to specify a